 The EVM solenoid valve must be closed for adjusting an ICS main valve fitted with CVPP and EVM valves.

-Here you must be careful, because these pilot valves are available in two versions: closed when de-energised and open when de-energised.
-For example, a EVM that is closed when de-energised (type NC) is closed when no power is applied to the coil.
+Here you must be careful, because these pilot valves are available in two versions: closed when de-energized and open when de-energized.
+For example, a EVM that is closed when de-energized (type NC) is closed when no power is applied to the coil.
 When the solenoid valve is closed, the differential pressure can be adjusted directly while the system is operating after two high-pressure gauges have been connected ahead of and after the control valve.
 The compressor outlet stub can be used as the measuring point on the upstream side of the valve, or better yet, the gauge port on the side of the ICS valve (which is always at the valve inlet pressure).
 A measuring point on the condenser or receiver can be used on the downstream side of the valve, or a suitable T-nipple on the branch line to the CVPP can be used.